sydney-australia-feature

 • Other Locations: None

-At just a 2-minute walk from the beach, Port Elliot Beach House is the perfect beachfront hostel for solo travellers, digital nomads, and international students.
+At just a two-minute walk from the beach, Port Elliot Beach House is the perfect beachfront hostel for solo travelers, digital nomads, and international students.
 Featuring the best views of the South Australian coastline, this is an ideal home-away-from-home for coliving and coworking enthusiasts.

 With private rooms, each having dedicated workspaces, and shared dorm rooms having access to a communal lounge and work area, there’s a spot for productivity everywhere.
 The vast outdoor activities at the property or nearby give you the ultimate work-play balance.